 #2 – Remove your Epson printer’s old cartridge

-Next, open up the printer lid to expose the cartridge carriage.
+Next, make sure your printer is powered on and then lift the printer lid to expose the cartridge carriage.
 Carefully pull back the cartridge cover on its hinges so you can see the cartridges.
-Please note, the cartridge carriage often sits under a multi-coloured strip.
+Please note, the cartridge carriage often sits under a multi-colored strip.

 Remove each individual cartridge from left to right by placing your index finger on each edge (one by one) and pulling them up until they’re released.
 Please ensure you dispose of the cartridges safely, check if there are local cartridge recycling centers nearby.